kyanha/veilid/INSTALL.md

-# Install a Veilid Node
+# Install and run a Veilid Node

 ## Server Grade Headless Nodes